influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/pyarrow.md

 ## Use PyArrow to read query results

-The following example shows how to use Python with `flightsql-dbapi` and `pyarrow` to query InfluxDB and view query results.
+The following example shows how to use Python with `flightsql-dbapi` and `pyarrow` to query InfluxDB and view Arrow data as a PyArrow `Table`.

 1. In your editor, copy and paste the following sample code to a new file--for example, `pyarrow-example.py`: